 The prophet Micah wrote: "But you, Bethlehem Ephrathah, though you are small among the clans of Judah, out of you will come for me one who will be ruler over Israel, whose origins are of old, from ancient times" (Micah 5:2).

 Little Bethlehem and sullied Nazareth.
 Odd choices to become the birthplace and the home town of the Son of God.

 There is a lesson here.

-Maybe, never judge someone based on their birthplace or their home town.
+Like, never judge someone based on their birthplace or their hometown.

 Duh! says you.

 But we've all "been there and done that," haven't we?

 We judge others all the time.
 Isaiah made a point of reminding his audience, when speaking about the Saviour, that: "He had no beauty or majesty to attract us to him, nothing in his appearance that we should desire him" (Isaiah 53:2).
 So much for the majority of portrayals of Jesus as a handsome man!

 Everything about the coming of Jesus was not what any of us would have planned or expected.